LawnchairLauncher/lawnicons/CONTRIBUTING.md

 ![](docs/images/fundamentals-5-stroke-weights.png)

 Core weight: `12 px`
-Allowable weights: `14 px`, `10 px`, `8 px`
+Rare cases: `14 px`, `10 px`, `8 px`
 Fine details: `6 px`

-The stroke weight should be kept at `12 px` in most cases.
+The stroke weight should be kept at `12 px`, except in rare cases.
 If an icon is too minimal or dense, you'll need other weights: `14 px` for the most minimal, and `8 px` for the densest.
 For fine details, you can use `6 px`.

+Tips
-No margin of error.
-Don’t use a fill.
-Remember to adjust the size of icons when you change the stroke weights.
+- No margin of error.
+- Don’t use a fill.
+- Remember to adjust the size of icons when you change the stroke weights.

 **6 Start and end caps, joints**